+When multiple records are returned in an answer, it may be useful to configure the order of the records placed into the response.
 The rrset-order statement permits configuration of the ordering of the records in a multiple-record response.
-See also: The sortlist Statement.
+See also the sortlist statement, The sortlist Statement.

-Each rule in an rrset-order statement is defined as follows:
+An order\spec is defined as follows: